 '''

-property num_cells: int

-the number of cells in this grid

-Type

-int

-property numba_type: str

-represents type of the grid data in numba signatures

-Type

-str

 operators: Set[str] = {}

 names of all operators defined for this grid

 Type

-set

 property periodic: List[bool]

 Flags that describe which axes are periodic

 Type

 list

 plot()

 visualize the grid

+Return type

+None

-abstract point_from_cartesian (points)
+abstract point_from_cartesian(points)

+convert points given in Cartesian coordinates to grid coordinates

 Parameters

-points (ndarray) -
+points (ndarray) - Points given in Cartesian coordinates.

+Points given in the coordinates of the grid

 Return type

 ndarray

 abstract point_to_cartesian (points, , full=False)

+convert coordinates of a point in grid coordinates to Cartesian coordinates

 Parameters

-• points (ndarray) -
+• points (ndarray) - The grid coordinates of the points

-• full (bool) -
+• full (bool) - Flag indicating whether angular coordinates are specified

+Returns

+The Cartesian coordinates of the point

 Return type

 ndarray

 abstract polar_coordinates_real (origin, , ret_angle=False)

+return spherical coordinates associated with the grid

 Parameters

-• origin (ndarray) -
+• origin (ndarray) - Coordinates of origin at which the polar coordinate system is an-

-• ret_angle (bool) -
+• ret_angle (bool) - Determines whether azimuthal angles are returned alongside dis-

-Return type

-ndarray | Tuple[ndarray, ...]

-classmethod register_operator(name, factory_func=None, rank_in=0, rank_out=0)

-register an operator for this grid
+tances.
+If False only the distance to the origin is returned for each support point of the grid.

 '''